Round 2

 Residency project

-During my residency at GFZ in Potsdam and iC3 in Tromsø (months 4-5), I will explore how microbes living on and below glaciers cope with the extreme conditions they face and how they affect the earth system: from accelerating glacier retreat and sea level rise, to greenhouse gas production and the release of nutrients and toxic metals from rock flour, which are washed into the ocean and can have positive or negative impacts on marine food webs.
+During my residency at GFZ Helmholtz Centre for Geosciences in Potsdam and iC3 in Tromsø, I will explore how microbes living on and below glaciers cope with the extreme conditions they face and how they affect the earth system: from accelerating glacier retreat and sea level rise, to greenhouse gas production and the release of nutrients and toxic metals from rock flour, which are washed into the ocean and can have positive or negative impacts on marine food webs.